polterguy/polterguy.github.io/tutorials/dynamic-slots/index.md

 # Dynamic Hyperlambda slots

+In this tutorial we will cover the following parts of Magic and Hyperlambda.

+* How to create reusable Hyperlambda slots or _"functions"_
+* How to pass arguments to dynamically created Hyperlambda slots
+* How to make sure your slots are created during startup of your server
+* How to modify your dynamically created Hyperlambda slots

 A dynamic Hyperlambda slot is the equivalent of what you would refer to as a _"function"_ in other programming languages, since it allows you to declare a dynamic lambda object that you can pass in arguments to, return arguments from, and treat the same way you would typically treat a function in a more traditional programming language.
 Consider the